 What is in your favourite lube?
 What makes that massage oil tingle?
 You might already be ingredient savvy or you may just be curious, but either way, check out these (sometimes) confusing ingredients and gain some priceless knowledge on how these products may effect you!

 Found in many products including soap, sexual lubricants, body care items and food, glycerin or glycerine is the common name for glycerol.
 It is a sugar alcohol that is sweet-tasting and acts as a humectant to keep things moist.
 It is water soluble and easy to wash away.
-While glycerine is less sweet that table sugar, it is still a sugar and this can be a problem for some women susceptible to yeast infections.
-There is a debate as to whether or not it is the “right type of sugar” to promote yeast but anecdoatally, Good For Her has spoken to many women who have found that glycerin can exagerate existing yeast issues.
+While glycerine is less sweet that table sugar, it is still a sugar and this can be a problem for some people susceptible to yeast infections.
+There is a debate as to whether or not it is the “right type of sugar” to promote yeast but anecdotally, Good For Her has spoken to many people who have found that glycerin can exaggerate existing yeast issues.
 If you never get yeast infections and have spic and span vaginal ecology, products containing glycerine should not be a problem for you.
 Glycerin in some lubes can make it become sticky or tacky after the water in the lube has evaporated.
-These lubes just need a little hydration: add some saliva, water or a little more lube to bring back the slipperyness.
+These lubes just need a little hydration: add some saliva, water or a little more lube to bring back the slippery-ness.